MicrosoftDocs/cpp-docs/docs/c-runtime-library/reference/strcat-s-wcscat-s-mbscat-s.md

 The **`strcat_s`** function appends *`strSource`* to *`strDestination`* and terminates the resulting string with a null character.
 The initial character of *`strSource`* overwrites the terminating null character of *`strDestination`*.
 The behavior of **`strcat_s`** is undefined if the source and destination strings overlap.

-Note that the second parameter is the total size of the buffer, not the remaining size:
+The second parameter is the total size of the buffer, not the remaining size:

 ```C
 char buf[16];